 RECOGNIZING PSYCHOLOGICAL DISTRESS

-What are the signs that your teen is suffering from racism and discrimination?
+What are the signs that your teen is experiencing racism and discrimination?

-Sometimes, teens can have trouble telling their parents that they are a victim of racist stereotypes and prejudices.
-However, if you see that your teen is saying or doing any of the things listed below, it may be good to have a discussion with them.
+Sometimes, teens have trouble telling their parents that they are a victim of racist stereotypes and prejudices.
+However, if you notice that your teen is saying or doing any of the things listed below, it may be good to talk to them about what’s going on.

 Examples of problematic remarks: